noi-techpark/odh-docs/source/datasets.rst

 boards, information about weather, hotels and accommodation, Points of Interests, and a lot more.

-.. versionchanged:: 2020.10 Changed identifier of datasets activity, event, gastronomy, package, and POI

-.. versionadded:: 2020.10 API URL for all Tourism datasets.

 The following information is provided for each dataset in the Tourism domain: